1.Promulgated on July 2, 1965.

 8.Other authorities to be exercised as stipulated by laws.

 The exercise of authorities in aforementioned items would be implemented in the form of meetings and conferences.
-For resolutions and motions in Item 1 to 6 shall be implemented upon notifying authorities.
+For resolutions and motions in Clause 1 to 6 shall be implemented upon notifying authorities.

 If the exercise of aforementioned authorities is met with controversies or challenges, such supervising authorities shall be notified for follow-up resolutions.

-In regard to budgets, meeting affairs commissioners shall not make resolutions for extra outlay.
+In regard to budgets, advisory committee shall not make resolutions for extra outlay.

-Regulations for presidential election and recall of the Irrigation Association shall be promulgated by supervising authorities.
+Regulations of election and recall for the president of the Irrigation Association shall be promulgated by supervising authorities.

-For members with one of the following account of wrongdoing, they shall not register for candidacy for president or meeting affairs commissioner:
+For members with one of the following account of wrongdoing, they shall not registered as a candidate for president or advisory committee of the Irrigation Association:

 3.Those convicted of treachery and espionage works;